SCCapstone/StyleMail/README.md

 # StyleMail

 Tired of dull, lifeless emails with boring text and attachments?
 StyleMail is a web app that allows you to pick from and customize stylized HTML and CSS email templates.
 Simply pick a style, fill out your text and adjust a few settings, then click a button to copy the template into your email client to continue editing.
 Whether you're looking to give a fun vibe for digital party invitations or a professional vibe for a business memo, spice up your emails with StyleMail!

+Important Links:
 Persona 1: https://github.com/SCCapstone/StyleMail/wiki/Persona-1:-Patti-Arnold
 Persona 2: https://github.com/SCCapstone/StyleMail/wiki/Persona-2:-Bethany-Powers
 Persona 3: https://github.com/SCCapstone/StyleMail/wiki/Persona-3:-Clark-Hess